dpetzel/rpi-site/docs/about.md

 # About

-This site is a community-maintained reference for Raspberry Pi board-level repair.
+This site is a reference for Raspberry Pi board-level repair.
 The goal is to collect and organize hardware repair data that is currently scattered across forums, videos, and personal notes into a single searchable resource.

 ## Who